gooddata/gooddata-ui-sdk/tools/eslint-config/README.md

 The new approach provides:

+- **ESLint v8 and v9 support** - Dual configuration format for both legacy and flat config
 - **Modular structure** - Rules organized by plugin/concern in separate files
 - **Easy to edit** - Find and modify rules in logical locations
 - **Unified configs** - Single source of truth for linting standards